 - Preheat oven to 350.

-- In a separate bowl, whisk together the almond butter, syrup, vanilla, and water.
-Whisk until completely smooth.
+- In a medium bowl, whisk together the dry ingredients.

 - In a small bowl, whisk the wet ingredients together.

 - Add the wet ingredients to the dry ingredients and stir well to thoroughly combine.
 The dough will be thick and sticky.

 - Using your hands, roll about 1 tbsp of dough at a time into balls.
 Place balls on baking sheet about an inch apart because they will melt and spread a bit during baking.